 Radiography is a multi-dimensional career that includes digital radiography, trauma radiography and fluoroscopy.
 Radiographers have many advanced imaging opportunities available including computed tomography, magnetic resonance imaging and cardiovascular intervention radiography.
-Sonography is also a multi-dimensional career that includes concentrations in General Sonography, Echocardiography (fetal and adult), and Vascular sonography

 The School of Medical Imaging (SOMI) is a thirty-six month program designed to prepare the student for entry and professional level employment as a radiographer/sonographer.
 The SOMI/Radiography Program is accredited by the Joint Review Committee on Education in Radiography (JRCERT), and recognized by the West Virginia Board of Examiners of Radiologic Technologists.
 Radiography Graduates of the program are eligible to take the entry-level American Registry of Radiologic Technologists (ARRT).
-The Sonography Program is accredited by the Commission on Accreditation of Allied Health Educational Program.
-Sonography Graduates will be eligible to take examinations through the American Registry of Diagnostic Medical Sonography (ARDMS), American Registry of Radiologic Technologists (ARRT) or Cardiovascular Credentialing International (CCI) certification examinations.
 Radiography Students will also be didactically prepared for an advanced practice modality in imaging.
-Radiography Graduates will have three years after completing the program to sit for the Primary certification exam; however, post-primary certification exams (advanced imaging) clinical competency must be dated within 24 months of submitting an application.
-Since senior students will be documenting post-primary competencies, students who enter the program must complete all didactic and clinical requirements including general education requirements within four years (forty-eight months) of entering the SOMI portion of the program (sophomore MU year).
+Radiography Graduates in the will have three years after completing the program to sit for the Primary certification exam; however, post-primary certification exams (advanced imaging) clinical competency must be dated within 24 months of submitting an application.
+Since senior students in the BS pathway from Marshall University will be documenting post-primary competencies, students who enter the program must complete all didactic and clinical requirements including general education requirements within four years (forty-eight months) of entering the SOMI portion of the program (sophomore MU year).Post Primary competencies do not apply to the AAS pathway from MCTC.